5axes/CuraMasterSettings/resources/articles/experimental/interlocking_orientation.md

 Interlocking Structure Orientation
 ====
-The height of the beams of the interlocking structure, measured in number of layers.
-Less layers is stronger, but more prone to defects.
+The orientation of the beams of the interlocking structure, defined in degree as an angle.

 ![Interlocking Structure Orientation](../images/interlocking.svg)